GodChungus/GodChungus/README.md

 </div>

 <div align="center">
-    - 🔭 I am currently a student in Nepal, doing mostly math(olympiad and pure).<br>
+    - 🔭 I am a student based in Nepal, doing mostly math(olympiad and pure).<br>
-    - 🏅 Number 28 on ProjectEuler leaderboards of Nepal.<br>
-    - 👑 IMO, IOI Aspirant<br>
+    - 👑 I hope to get into Nepal's IMO team by 2027.
+Go Nepal!<br>
     - ☁ I have a huge interest in problem-solving and beautiful algorithms.
 I try to develop my own algorithms from time to time.<br>
+    - 🟩 I play Minecraft a lot, although I still carry out nerdy things in the game(involving redstone and such).
 </div>

 <!--border line-->